trinodb/trino-admin/docs/installation/trino-server-installation.rst

 The default port for Presto is 8080.
 If that port is already in use on your cluster, you will not be able to start Presto.
-In order to change the port that Presto uses, proceed to :ref:`presto-port-configuration-label`.
+In order to change the port that Presto uses, proceed to :ref:`trino-port-configuration-label`.

-There are additional configuration properties described at :ref:`presto-configuration-label` that must be changed for optimal performance.
+There are additional configuration properties described at :ref:`trino-configuration-label` that must be changed for optimal performance.
 These configuration changes can be done either before or after starting the Presto server and running queries for the first time, though all configuration changes require a restart of the Presto servers.